wojciechmarek/todo-list/README.md

 ## Demo

 A live demo is available at [https://todo-list-rust-theta.vercel.app](https://todo-list-rust-theta.vercel.app).
-To change the theme, click the `Settings` button on the right navigation bar.
+To change the theme, click the `Settings` button on the left navigation bar.
 Then, select the style you want to use.

 ## Design styles